iffy/generalconference/data/eng/1995-04/017-search-for-identity/text.md

-guarding the stock every night and driving loose cattle in the day, digging trenches around the tents to keep from being drowned by the torrents, singing the songs of Zion, mending a broken wagon, ... washing your clothes--everybody forgot a clothes line."
-[5]
+guarding the stock every night and driving loose cattle in the day, digging trenches around the tents to keep from being drowned by the torrents, singing the songs of Zion, mending a broken wagon, ... washing your clothes--everybody forgot a clothes line."[5]

 Another important quality to emulate is humor in the face of challenge.
 Hannah Cornaby, another member of the 1853 migration, wrote:

-"It was three years, to a day, from that memorable first of June ... , when our oxen having arrived, we left Keokuk.
+"It was three years, to a day, from that memorable first of June ..., when our oxen having arrived, we left Keokuk.
 I wish I could afford a page to a description of our starting.
 The oxen were wild, and getting them yoked was the most laughable sight I had ever witnessed; everybody giving orders, and